-In otherwise healthy children with a minor illness, most fevers by themselves are not dangerous.
-According to the American Academy of Pediatrics, as long as your child is reasonably comfortable and is otherwise healthy, there is no medical benefit of treating a fever with medication.
-Fever may even help your child fight an infection.
-But if the fever is higher than 101 degrees Fahrenheit and your child seems very uncomfortable, sluggish and/or isn't eating much, taking steps to reduce the fever may make your child more comfortable.
+If your child seems reasonably comfortable and is otherwise healthy, treating a fever provides no medical benefit and will not shorten the duration of their illness.
+However, if the fever is higher than 101 degrees Fahrenheit and your child seems uncomfortable, taking steps to reduce the fever might make your child more comfortable.

--- Drink extra fluids: A fever can cause dehydration, which may lead to a further increase in the fever.
+Provide extra fluids.
+Drinking extra fluids helps prevent dehydration, which can lead to a further increase in the fever.
 Cold or frozen liquids, such as ice pops or iced drinks, help reduce body temperature and keep your child hydrated.

 When to Seek Medical Help

--- Has a seizure or seems extremely sick, drowsy or fussy.
+Experiences a seizure or seems very sick, drowsy or fussy

--- Is taking steroid medications or has a preexisting illness, such as sickle cell disease, cancer or an immune system disorder.
+Is taking steroid medication or has a preexisting illness, such as sickle cell disease, cancer or an immune system disorder

 - Pediatrics: Fever and Antipyretic Use in Children